thmosqueiro/RandomPy/Hadoop_MapReduce_LogParser/Readme.md

 'HDFS: Number of large read operations', 'HDFS: Number of bytes written', 'FILE: Number of large read operations', 'FILE: Number of bytes read']
 ```
+Thus, you don't need to go dig the logfiles to file what each item means.

 This data organization makes it easy to run averages or any kind of statistics throughout a set of logfiles.
 At the end of **HMRLogParser.py** file you can find a small example evaluating averages over time.